*This post was updated in March 2018*

 To begin with, you can create a Facebook page that is linked to your personal Facebook account.
 Fill out some of the information in the 'About' section and include a description, links to your Etsy shop and your company mission.

-1. Add Images - Have a great cover photo and profile picture.
+Have a great cover photo and profile picture.
 It's important to have the same cover photo and profile picture across all of your social media accounts.
 It is also important to make your page very visual, as the people who 'like' it will also be creative and want to see many pretty images.
-You can show off your makes by adding photograph albums and posts that link to your Etsy shop.
+You can show off your makes by adding photograph albums and posts that link to your Etsy shop or website.
 There is great information out there that can help you with the required image sizes for Facebook (and other social accounts).
-One site that I use for image sizes is called 'wappy' and you can find out more here:
+For example using Canva can help you to create your social media images quickly and with the correct sizes.

-4. Schedule Posts - This is a great time saver and you can plan out your weekly posts.
-If your customers/followers are mainly American you can schedule for different time zones, making sure that your posts will be seen.
+This is a great time saver and you can plan out your weekly posts.
+If your customers/followers are mainly in the USA you can schedule for different time zones, making sure that your posts will be seen.
 Scheduling is also a great way to see what your posts will look like before they go 'live'.
 If you are not happy with an image choice or text you will be able to edit and change things around a bit.
-I like to schedule posts at the weekend for the following week, as I don't have time to do it when I get in from work.
+I like to schedule posts at the weekend for the following week, as I don't have time to do it every day.

 When you write a post, instead of clicking publish, click the arrow next to it and in the drop down box select 'schedule' and take it from there.
 It's really easy to do and can save you a lot of time while keeping your audience engaged regularly.